 To summarize, the traditional measures of progress fall apart for the following reasons:

-Measuring qualitative learning is fuzzy so we invest heavily in quantitative metrics.
+Measuring qualitative learning is fuzzy, so we invest heavily in quantitative metrics.
 But metrics can only tell you what’s going wrong, not why.
 And we end up drowning in a sea of non-actionable data.

-Even when we are making revenue, unless we can tie cause-and-effect, we can easily be misled down the wrong path.
+Even when we are making revenue, unless we can tie cause and effect, we can easily be misled down the wrong path.

 Is there a way out of this dichotomy?

-The answer lies in modeling the output of your business model as system.
+The answer lies in modeling the output of your business model as a system.
 Once you do this, we can use a single metric (aka traction) to serve as a reliable measure of progress throughout the innovation cycle.